bonsai-rx/docs/articles/documentation-docfx.md

 Effective online documentation plays a crucial role in driving the adoption and usage of custom packages.
 For packages published by the Bonsai Foundation, we use [docfx](https://dotnet.github.io/docfx/index.html), a static site generator for .NET projects, to automatically generate and publish documentation online.
 As we have integrated and extended `docfx` to facilitate key Bonsai features, we encourage package developers to use `docfx` for consistency and support within the Bonsai Ecosystem.

-The following article will go into how to create a `docfx` website for your package.
+The following article will go into detail on how to create a `docfx` website for your package.
 For documentation style guidelines, check out the [Documentation Style Guide](./documentation-style-guide.md).

 > [!TIP]
 > We recommend using a code editor with an integrated terminal like [Visual Studio Code](https://code.visualstudio.com/) to follow along with these instructions.

 ## Repository organization
-For effective long term maintenance of documentation across different repositories, package repositories should be organised according to this standardized folder structure before setting up `docfx`:
+For effective long term maintenance of documentation, package repositories should be organized according to the following standard folder structure before setting up `docfx`:

 ```
 .
 ├── .bonsai/                 # Local Bonsai Environment (see note below)
-├── .github/workflows/       # Github Actions Folder (see note below)
+├── .github/workflows/       # GitHub Actions Folder (see note below)
 │   └── docs.yml
 ├── docs/                    # Folder to setup docfx
 └── src/